flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 the seaport of Benghazi

-There is no doubt that the city goes back to the ancient period when the Greek colonists invaded Cyrenaica, as it was mentioned by Herodotus (IV.204) in relation to the revolt of Barca and the Persian invasions in the region.
+There is no doubt that the city goes back to the ancient period when the Greek colonists occupied Cyrenaica, as it was mentioned by Herodotus (IV.204) in relation to the revolt of Barca and the Persian invasions in the region.
 This ancient city (Berenice) was located northeast of modern Benghazi.
 Coins dating from around the 5th century BC show the famous silphium plant that made Cyrene a prosperous city.
 It appears that the city was invaded by Greek colonists, rather than being built or founded by them, as historians (e.g., Thucydides) spoke of the Libyan siege of the city around 414 BC by the local Berber Nasamone tribes (the Nasamones).
-When the Romans arrived in the area, around the middle of the 1st century BC, the city fell under their domain and quickly became a Roman city right down to the time when Islam arrived in the area in the 7th century AD.
+When the Romans arrived in the area, around the middle of the 1st century BC, the city fell under their domain and quickly became a Roman city right down to the 7th century AD.
 After the city had attained a strategic place in the economy of the region, as a mediator between European merchants and the locals of Libya interior, it was badly vandalised by the Vandals during the 5th century AD, and then when the Ottoman pirates invaded Benghazi in 1578 they continued to ruin rather than run the city until 1911, when the wars demolished what had remained.
-The Italian invasions of 1911 were strongly opposed by the locals, untied under the resistance of Omar Almoukhtar, where more than 100000 Libyans were said to have disappeared in Mussolini's fascist camps in the fight for the city of the invaders.
+The Italian invasions of 1911 were strongly opposed by the locals, united under the resistance of Omar Almoukhtar, where more than 100,000 Libyans were said to have disappeared in Mussolini's fascist camps.
 The destruction of the city reached its climax when it was bombed more than 1000 times during World War II.
-Then in 1942 the Allied forces invaded the area, defeated the Italians (who rebuilt some of the city) and controlled Benghazi until 1949 when British-appointed King Idris Assanousi made Benghazi the capital of Cyrenaica (Barqa).
+Then in 1942 the Allied forces invaded the area, defeated the Italians and controlled Benghazi until 1949, when appointed King Idris Assanousi made Benghazi the capital of Cyrenaica (Barqa) and ultimately the second capital of Libya.

 Benghazi city

-Adda'wah (Alda3wa) Alislamiyah Building, with its distinctive pyramidal cubes.
+Adda'wah Alislamiyah Building, with its distinctive pyramidal cubes.

 Historical records portray an image of ancient Benghazi as being an important city, with advanced culture, very similar to that was present in prosperous Cyrene.
 Typical of ancient Libyan customary law, the legal system consisted of a council of elders who resided as the chief magistrates who between them conducted the affairs of the society.
-Today Benghazi remains one of the main cultural centres in Libya, teeming with renowned academics and scholars, theaters, libraries, and a big university: Gar Younes University (جامعة قاريونس), which started as an art college.
-Owing to the isolation between Cyrenaica and Tripolitania, effected by the great expanse of the desert separating the two regions, the local culture in Benghazi is more like oriental than Tripoli's North African.
+Today Benghazi remains one of the main cultural centres in Libya, teeming with renowned academics and scholars, theaters, libraries, and a big university: Gar Younes University (جامعة قاريونس), originally started as an art college.

 The land journey from Tripolitania to Cyrenaica can take a whole day and therefore most tours are designed to include flying from Tripoli to Benghazi airport and then use Benghazi as a base to explore the archaeological sites of the Green Mountain including Cyrene, Apollonia, Qasr Libya and Slontah.
 Many of the old landmarks of Benghazi were repeatedly destroyed during its violent history and as such the city has lost most of its ancient and old buildings.
 The architectural heritage of Benghazi is evident through the various styles still present within its distinctive streets, including Islamic buildings and mosques, Christian churches,Turkish houses, Italian colonnaded streets, and modern tower blocks.
 Perhaps one of the oldest remaining quarters is the Old City or the Medina - the heart of Benghazi city, with its busy Italianate Freedom Square (Maydan Alhurriya); the Old Lighthouse; and the 19th-century Ottoman palace, with its 360 rooms.